-- 5. Verify high fire air - a.
+- 5. Verify High Fire Air: - a.
 Drive control motor to high fire, full open. - b.
-Compare the high fire air differential pressure between tap (C) and the combustion chamber to the appropriate data sheet chart "Air ΔP vs. Air Flow."
-If high fire air is insufficient, refer to Section 5, Troubleshooting and Maintenance, in this document. - 6.
-Return the control motor to the low fire position. - 7.
-Close the pressure taps.
+Compare the high fire air differential pressure between tap (C) and the combustion chamber to the appropriate datasheet chart "Air ΔP vs. Air Flow."
+The air differential pressure may be up to 1" w.c. lower than shown in the chart when the burner is not firing.
+If high fire air is insufficient, refer to Section 5, Troubleshooting and Maintenance. - 6.
+Return the control motor to the low fire position. - Close the pressure taps.